Using K&W Block Seal

 Your engine is under a lot of pressure and heat.
 The combustion process of air/fuel is intensive and causes your engine block or radiator to develop leaks.
-When this happens, you will have the coolant sipping to the engine or leaks in the radiator will cause your engine to constantly overheat.
+When this happens, you will have the coolant sipping to the engine or leaks in the radiator will cause your engine to overheat constantly.

 To Help Block Some of These Leaks We Have the K & W Block Seal